|

 Some of the OVX rats were given feed to which 2500 mg rutin per kg had been added.
 [OVX+R]

-The researchers cannot prove it, but they suspect that one of the mechanisms through which rutin works is via osteocalcin.
+The researchers suspect that one of the mechanisms through which rutin works is via osteocalcin.
 Osteocalcin is a hormone that activates skeleton-building cells: the osteoblasts.
 It is produced by osteoblasts.
 The more osteocalcin there is in your body, the more bone tissue you produce.
 Osteocalcin also has other interesting effects, but we'll tell you about these another time.

 If you convert the doses given to the rats into ones suitable for humans, you come up with 16 mg rutin per kg bodyweight per day.
 If you adhere to a conservative estimate, then you come out at 10 mg rutin per kg bodyweight per day.